YanbinHe/JournalKroSBL/PC-KroSBL/README.txt

 All the files are tested in Matlab 2019b, but any later version should also work.
+A run for a simulation (50 averages) might take ~12 hours

 If you use the code here, please also cite the PC-SBL paper.